Smoky, slightly sweet and a bit tart, this refreshing mezcal cocktail is muddled with fresh raspberries and mint and garnished with a Tajin rim.

 Summer Mezcal Cocktail

-I couldn’t wait to share this easy summery mezcal cocktail!
-Let’s just say we have been testing and uh, re-testing this summery berry drink a few times over the summer have have been absolutely obsessed!
+I couldn't wait to share this easy summery mezcal cocktail!
+Let's just say we have been testing and uh, retesting this bright berry drink a few times over the summer have have been absolutely obsessed!

-Do you like Smoky?
-Then you’ll love Mezcal
+Do you like Smokey?
+Then you'll love Mezcal

 The flavor of smoke is one of my favorite flavors.
 I've had everything from smoked ice cream to smoked cheeses, so when I was first introduced to mezcal and the subtle smokiness, I fell in love.

 Unlike tequila which is made from one distinct agave plant, mezcal on the other hand can be made from up to 50 different plants.
 The smoky flavor comes from the agave being cooked in pits lined with lava rocks, whereas tequila is steamed.

 Cocktail Ingredients (feel free to adjust with seasonal fruits)

 Fresh Raspberries: Use whatever is in season, strawberries and blackberries would be delicious too.

 Fresh Mint Leaves: Save some for garnish,basil would be great as well.